On mean curvature flow with forcing: Introduction

-Due to the possible topological changes and finite-time singularities of the evolution, to study the global-in-time behavior of $\Omega_t$ it is necessary to understand the invariance of certain geometric properties under a given geometric flow.
-In \cite{Huisken:69hmQ_XX}, Huisken showed that initially strictly convex surfaces evolving by the mean curvature flow $V= -H$ stays convex and shrinks to a point in finite time.
-Parallel result is shown in \cite{Anonymous:BxMO7ml9} for the volume-preserving mean curvature flow
+Local regularity results are available for \eqref{vanilla} with the aforementioned unit density hypothesis, using the notion of varifold solutions from geometric measure theory (see Brakke \cite{Brakke}).
+Escher and Simonett \cite{Escher:1998} show that if the initial surface is sufficiently close to a sphere in $C^{1,\alpha}$ sense, then the volume preserving mean curvature flow converges to the sphere exponentially fast.

-where it is shown that convex surfaces evloving by \eqref{vpmcf} converges into spheres.
-These convergence results are extended respectively to anisotropic mean curvature flow by Andrews \cite{Anonymous:5CWDAe2w}, and to its volume-preserving version by Bellettini et al. in \cite{Bellettini:2009eha}.
-In two dimensions, for the mean curvature flow (without forcing), Angenent proves in his seminal papers \cite{A1}-\cite{A2} that the number of intersections of a pair of curves does not increase over the evolution, and in particular simply connected domain boundaries stay simply connected until it shrinks to a point.
+Next we recall results addressing geometric properties of the flow.
+In \cite{Huisken:69hmQ_XX}, Huisken showed that initially strictly convex surfaces evolving by \eqref{vanilla} stay convex and shrink to a point in finite time.
+Parallel results are shown in \cite{Hui87} for the volume-preserving mean curvature flow, where it is shown that convex surfaces converge into spheres.
+These convergence results are extended respectively to anisotropic mean curvature flow by Andrews \cite{Anonymous:5CWDAe2w}, and to its volume-preserving version by Bellettini et al. in \cite{BCCN09}.

-For non-convex surfaces in dimensions larger than two, most available results address characterization of possible singularities for the mean curvature flow.
-Altschuler, Angenent and Giga \cite{AAG1995} prove that rotationally symmetric hypersurfaces in $\R^n$ evolving with mean curvature flow goes through singularities only at isolated points in space time.
-For initial surfaces with positive mean curvature (mean-convex surfaces), in \cite{HS1} and \cite{HS2} Husiken and Sinestrari characterized the asymptotic behavior of singularities, which was extended for star-shaped surfaces by Smoczyk \cite{Smo1} (also see \cite{Lin}).
-For the mean convex surfaces Andrews proved that the surfaces preserve interior sphere conditions \cite{Andrews2}.
-As for stability near the equlibrium for \eqref{vpmcf} , in \cite{Escher:1998} Escher and Simonett uses center-manifold analysis to show that if the initial surface is sufficiently close to sphere in $C^{1,\alpha}$ sense, then the volume preserving mean curvature flow converges to the sphere.
+For non-convex sets, most available results investigates singularities of the flow \eqref{vanilla} for spatial dimensions larger than two (\cite{AAG1995}, \cite{HS1}, \cite{HS2}, \cite{Smo1}, \cite{Lin}).
+For \eqref{vanilla} in space dimension two, Angenent proves in \cite{A1}-\cite{A2} that the number of intersections of a pair of curves does not increase over the evolution, and in particular simply connected domains stay so until they shrink to a point.
+Note that, for flows with forcing, topology of an evolving set may not be preserved even in two dimensions (see Figure ~\ref{fig_non_star}(A) and (B) for possible scenarios).